 Split is an ideal location for a mixed city break, with its wonderful ancient sights (including Diocletian’s Palace) and its bustling nightlife.
 Its beaches are also quite famous – you must head down to Bacvice Beach and hang out with the locals there.

 If you’ve (somehow) exhausted everything Split has to offer you during your short break, there’s plenty of nearby places to also enjoy.
-The wonderful little town of Trogir is only 30 minutes away by local bus, and you could also take a ferry or catamaran to one of the nearby islands – see our Day Trips from Split section.
+The wonderful little town of Trogir is only 30 minutes away by local bus or boat, so a very easy excursion.
+You could also take a ferry or catamaran to one of the nearby islands – see our Day Trips from Split section.
+Or perhaps consider a day at Krka National Park, where you can even swim in one of the lakes?

 Read up more on Split in our section on the city.